-Forwarded email claims that uncooked, leftover onions are 'poisonous' because they're 'a huge magnet for bacteria,' therefore especially prone to spoilage.
+Forwarded email claims that uncooked, leftover onions are "poisonous" because they're "a huge magnet for bacteria" and especially prone to spoilage.

 Description: Forwarded email

 Email text contributed by Mikki D., Nov.
 24, 2009: